JoshuaZheng0/JoshuaZheng0.github.io/README.md

 Developed an app that allows users to create and post memes to a feed, allowing users to save and like other posts using Firebase and Andriod Studio.

 # TECHNICAL SKILLS
 Proficient in Java and C#.
 Familiar with Python.
-Expert in Photoshop with a solid history in Photography and Videography.
+Photoshop expert with a strong background in photography and videography.

 # EXPERIENCE
 - **Professional Photographer and Editor, North Barrington, IL 60010 (Summer 2024)**\